DamienIrving/teaching/imas-pug/conda_tutorial.md

 ## Advanced usage

 This is all great, but up until now Anaconda gives us nothing that Canopy doesn't.
-The real advantage of Anaconda is anaconda.org - the community can contribute conda installation packages.
+The real advantage of Anaconda is the [Anaconda Cloud](https://anaconda.org) website, where the community can contribute conda installation packages.

-So can use `conda search -f xarray` (or the Navigator) to find out if the packge you want is in the 330.
+You can use `conda search -f xarray` (or the Navigator) to find out if the packge you want is in the 330.
-If it's not, search [Anaconda Cloud](https://anaconda.org)
+If it's not, search Anaconda Cloud and find the command line entry needed to install the package. e.g:
 ```
 $ conda install -c https://conda.anaconda.org/scitools iris
 ```

-([conda-forge](https://conda-forge.github.io/) has been launched to try and avoid this issue where there are lots of version of the same package)
+([conda-forge](https://conda-forge.github.io/) has been launched to try and avoid the issue where there are multiple versions of the same package)

 ## Environments

-It could take a long time to install all the libraries you use one-by-one, so instead we can create a conda environment.
+It could take a long time to install all your libraries one-by-one, so instead we can create a conda environment.

 First, define a `.yml` file with a list of the libraries you want: